-- 5. Electronic Health Records (as governed by Health Information Technology for Economic and Clinical Health Act (HITECH), 42 USC 201 note, 42 USC 17921(5)); and - 6.
-Other data subject to applicable state and federal statutes, rules, and regulations affecting the collection, storage, use, or dissemination of private or confidential information. - B. Duties Relating to Protection of Information. - 1.
-Duty to ensure proper handling of information.
+- 2.1.5 Electronic Health Records (as governed by Health Information Technology for Economic and Clinical Health Act (HITECH), 42 USC 201 note, 42 USC 17921(5)); and - 2.1.6 Other data subject to applicable state and federal statutes, rules, and regulations affecting the collection, storage, use, or dissemination of private or confidential information. - 3.
+Duties Relating to Protection of Information. - 3.1 Duty to ensure proper handling of information.
 Provider shall be responsible for ensuring proper handling and safeguarding by its employees, subcontractors, and authorized agents of protected information collected, created, used, maintained, or disclosed on behalf of DHS.
-This responsibility includes ensuring that employees and agents comply with and are properly trained regarding, as applicable, the laws listed above in paragraph 2.a. - 2.
-Minimum necessary access to information.
+This responsibility includes ensuring that employees and agents comply with and are properly trained regarding, as applicable, the laws listed above in paragraph 2.a. - 3.2 Minimum necessary access to information.
 Provider shall comply with the "minimum necessary" access and disclosure rule set forth in the HIPAA and the MGDPA.
 The collection, creation, use, maintenance, and disclosure of protected information shall be limited to "that necessary for the administration and management of programs specifically authorized by the legislature or local governing body or mandated by the federal government."
 See, respectively, 45 C.F.R. §§ 164.502(b) and 164.514(d), and Minn.
 Stat. § 13.05 subd.
-3. - 3.
-Information Requests.
+3. - 3.3 Information Requests.
 Unless provided for otherwise in this Agreement, if Provider receives a request to release the information referred to in this Clause, Provider must immediately notify DHS.
-DHS will give Provider instructions concerning the release of the data to the requesting party before the data is released. - C. Use of Information.
-Provider shall: - 1.
-Not use or further disclose protected information created, collected, received, stored, used, maintained, or disseminated in the course or performance of this Agreement other than as permitted or required by this Agreement or as required by law, either during the period of this Agreement or hereafter. - 2.
-Use appropriate safeguards, and comply with Subpart C of 45 CFR Part 164 with respect to electronic protected health information, to prevent use or disclosure of the protected information by its employees, subcontractors and agents other than as provided for by this Agreement.
-This includes, but is not limited to, having implemented administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentially, integrity, and availability of any electronic protected health information at rest and in transit that it creates, receives, maintains, or transmits on behalf of DHS. - 3.
-Report to DHS any privacy or security incident regarding the information of which it becomes aware, including breaches of unsecured protected health information as required at 45 CFR 164.410.
-For purposes of this Agreement, "Security incident" means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an information system.
-"Privacy incident" means violation of the Minnesota Government Data Practices Act (MGDPA) and/or the HIPAA Privacy Rule (45 C.F.R.
-Part 164, Subpart E), including, but not limited to, improper and/or unauthorized use or disclosure of protected information, and incidents in which the confidentiality of the information maintained by it has been breached.
-This report must be in writing and sent to DHS not more than 7 days after learning of such non-permitted use or disclosure.
-Such a report will at least: (1) Identify the nature of the non-permitted use or disclosure; (2) Identify the PHI used or disclosed; (3) Identify who made the non-permitted use or disclosure and who received the non-permitted or violating disclosure; (4) Identify what corrective action was taken or will be taken to prevent further nonpermitted uses or disclosures; (5) Identify what was done or will be done to mitigate any deleterious effect of the non-permitted use or disclosure; and (6) Provide such other information, including any written documentation, as DHS may reasonably request.
+DHS will give Provider instructions concerning the release of the data to the requesting party before the data is released.

+4. Use of Information.
+Provider shall:

+- 4.1 Not use or further disclose protected information created, collected, received, stored, used, maintained, or disseminated in the course or performance of this Agreement other than as permitted or required by this Agreement or as required by law, either during the period of this Agreement or hereafter. - 4.2 Use appropriate safeguards, and comply with Subpart C of 45 CFR Part 164 with respect to electronic protected health information, to prevent use or disclosure of the protected information by its employees, subcontractors and agents other than as provided for by this Agreement.
+This includes, but is not limited to, having implemented administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentially, integrity, and availability of any electronic protected health information at rest and in transit that it creates, receives, maintains, or transmits on behalf of DHS.